-Tibet Everest Base Camp Tour is exciting adventure of life time.
-Flying to Lhasa from Kathmandu first or fly back to Kathmandu from Lhasa at the end of your tour is one of the scenic flight views of snow capes including the world’s highest mountain will be just below your air bus.
-You will visit main cities of Tibet Lhasa, Shigatse, Gyantse.
-Most popular monasteries like Potala palace, Jokhang, Sera, Drepung and Sakya.
-Passing through highest passes of over 5000 miters, scenery of the landscape, typical and rural villages, nomad and typical Tibetan peoples and high altitude lakes are another beauty of Tibet Everest Everest Base Camp Tour.
-Touch Kailash Travels and Tours can provide you private or group joining Tibet Everest Base Camp Tour from month of April to November.
+Tibet Everest Base Camp Tour is an exciting adventure of a lifetime.
+Flying to Lhasa from Kathmandu first or fly back to Kathmandu from Lhasa at the end of your tour is one of the scenic flight views of snow capes including the world’s highest mountain will be just below your Airbus.
+You will visit the main cities of Tibet Lhasa, Shigatse, Gyantse.
+Most popular monasteries like Potala Palace, Jokhang, Sera, Drepung and Sakya.
+Passing through highest passes of over 5000 meters, the scenery of the landscape, typical and rural villages, nomad and typical Tibetan peoples and high altitude lakes are another beauty of Tibet Everest Everest Base Camp Tour.
+Touch Kailash Travels and Tours can provide you privately or group joining Tibet Everest Base Camp Tour from the month of April to November.

 Day 01:Arrive in Lhasa (3650 m/11972ft)

 Day 03:second day Sightseeing in Lhasa (3650 m/11972ft